kohana/core/guide/kohana/upgrading.md

 ## Form Class

 If you used Form::open(), the default behavior has changed.
 It used to default to the current URI, but now an empty parameter will default to "/" (your home page).

+## Logging

+The log message level constants now belong to the Log class.
+If you are referencing those constants to invoke Kohana::$log->add( ... ) you will need to change the following:

+    - Kohana::ERROR -> Log::ERROR
+    - Kohana::DEBUG -> Log::DEBUG
+    - Kohana::INFO  -> Log::INFO